 Port Gamble is a National Historic site and, before its closing in 1995, the Port Gamble Mill was the oldest continuously operating sawmill in North America.
 Take time during your visit to stop by the museum and learn about the history behind this quaint, waterside gem.

-The centerpiece of this north Kitsap Peninsula town is the Port Gamble General Store & Cafe.
+The centerpiece of this north Kitsap Peninsula town is the Port Gamble General Store.
 Housed in the same historic location as it was when the mill was active, the store is a delightful spot for food and fun.
-Delicious meals, unique gifts and clever cards await you in this "must stop" destination.
+Unique gifts and clever cards await you in this "must stop" destination.